MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Fairness Increases Adversarial Vulnerability. [[paper]](https://arxiv.org/abs/2211.11835)
+  - Cuong Tran, Keyu Zhu, Ferdinando Fioretto, Pascal Van Henternyck.
+  - Key Word: Adversarial Robustness; Fairness.
+  - <details><summary>Digest</summary> This paper shows the existence of a dichotomy between fairness and robustness, and analyzes when achieving fairness decreases the model robustness to adversarial samples.
+The reported analysis sheds light on the factors causing such contrasting behavior, suggesting that distance to the decision boundary across groups as a key explainer for this behavior.

 - Towards Robust Dataset Learning. [[paper]](https://arxiv.org/abs/2211.10752)
   - Yihan Wu, Xinda Li, Florian Kerschbaum, Heng Huang, Hongyang Zhang.
   - Key Word: Adversarial Robustness; Dataset Distillation.